eomereu/thirtydaysofpython/cheatSheet.md

 ```
 ***PS:*** *Positional Arguments* must be written before the *Keyword Arguments* while defining the function, otherwise we get `SyntaxError` as *non-default argument follows default argument*

-&nbsp;-&nbsp;Anonymous functions are called as 'lambda' functions in python and its syntax is like following,
+- Anonymous functions are called as 'lambda' functions in python and its syntax is like following,
 ```python
 lambda x: x + 1